-Because the GDB server runs within the BDI, no debug support has to be linked to your application.
+Because the target agent runs within BDI, no debug support has to be linked to your application.
 There is also no need for any BDI specific changes in the application sources.
+Your application must be fully linked because no dynamic loading is supported.